Presbyterianism: Characteristics

-Presbyterians distinguish themselves from other denominations by doctrine, institutional organisation (or "church order") and worship; often using a "Book of Order" to regulate common practice and order.
-The origins of the Presbyterian churches are in Calvinism.
+Presbyterians distinguish themselves from other denominations by doctrine, institutional organisation (or "church order") and worship, often using a "Book of Order" to regulate common practice and order.
+The origins of the Presbyterian churches are in Reformed Christianity, also called Calvinism.
 Many branches of Presbyterianism are remnants of previous splits from larger groups.
-Some of the splits have been due to doctrinal controversy, while some have been caused by disagreement concerning the degree to which those ordained to church office should be required to agree with the Westminster Confession of Faith, which historically serves as an important confessional document – second only to the Bible, yet directing particularities in the standardisation and translation of the Bible – in Presbyterian churches.
+Some of the splits have been due to doctrinal controversy, while some have been caused by disagreement concerning the degree to which those ordained to church office should be required to agree with the Westminster Confession of Faith, which historically serves as an important confessional document — second only to the Bible, yet directing particularities in the standardisation and translation of the Bible — in Presbyterian churches.

-Presbyterians place great importance upon education and lifelong learning, tempered with the belief that no human action can affect salvation.
+Presbyterians place importance on education and lifelong learning, tempered with the belief that no human action can affect salvation.

 Continuous study of the scriptures, theological writings, and understanding and interpretation of church doctrine are embodied in several statements of faith and catechisms formally adopted by various branches of the church, often referred to as "subordinate standards".

-When the women with Eliza Thompson gathered to pray at a Presbyterian church in Hillsboro, Ohio, this became the birthplace of the highly influential Woman’s Temperance Crusade.
-Presbyterian evangelist Billy Sunday also persuaded many thousands who drank to turn to Christ instead – wanting Christ now and no more alcohol.